ClaireGuerin/coding-challenge-hanno/README.md

 ## Usage

 Run simulation with command line `python run.py` or `python run.py on` for visuals.
+For more flexibility:

 ```python
 from model.population import Population as Pop